 Deprivation in Glasgow, 2016

 The Scottish Index of Multiple Deprivation (SIMD) is the main source for measuring relative deprivation in Scotland.
-In the graph below the latest SIMD revision (SIMD 2012) has been applied to population estimates for 2014.
+In the graph below the latest SIMD revision (SIMD 2016) has been applied to population estimates.

 Notes on data

 SIMD – Scottish Index of Multiple Deprivation provides a relative measure of deprivation based on indicators from 7 domains – income, employment, health, education, access, housing and crime.
-The index identifies multiple deprivation for 6505 small areas (datazones) across Scotland.
+The index identifies multiple deprivation for 6505 small areas (data zones) across Scotland.
 There have been four versions of SIMD to date.
 The initial index of 2004 (SIMD 2004) has been revised four times in 2006 (SIMD 2006), 2009 (SIMD 2009), 2012 (SIMD 2012) and 2016 (SIMD 2016).
 For more information go to the SIMD site.

 Deprivation deciles - the term ‘deprivation decile’ is used to represent 10% of a population with a particular level of deprivation.
 Thus, the most deprived decile equates to the most deprived 10% within a population, while the least deprived decile represents the 10% of a population living in the least deprived circumstances.